GateNLP/corpusconversion-conll2003/README.md

 ## Steps

-* run prepare.sh dir1 dir2 dir3 where dir1 contains the conll2003 archives dir2 contains the LDC94T5 archive and dir3 contains the Reuters zip files
+* run ./prepare.sh dir1 dir2 dir3 where dir1 contains the conll2003 archives dir2 contains the LDC94T5 archive and dir3 contains the Reuters zip files
 * this creates work/ner/deu.{train,testa,testb} and work/ner/eng.{train,testa,testb}
 * NOTE: there will be a message about an incorrect number of lines in data files, but it seems this is just because of an added empty line at the end of eng.testa
-* Run the convert.sh script: this will create a directory deu and a directory eng with subdirectories train, test and testb each and populate the directories with the GATE files.
+* Run ./convert.sh : this will create a directory deu and a directory eng with subdirectories train, test and testb each and populate the directories with the GATE files.

 Each of the result directories contains one GATE document in GATE XML format for each document identified in the corresponding input file.